Hargne/jest-html-reporter/README.md

 ### outputPath (string)
 [Default: "./test-report.html"]

-The path to where to output the HTMl report.
+The path to where to output the HTML report.
 The path must include the filename and end with .html

 ### includeFailureMsg (boolean)
 [Default: false]